In order to promote environmental initiatives within the ISO 14001 scope of certification, the Company has implemented the Mazda Environmental Policy.

 Environment-Related Accident Prevention Activities

-Together with Mazda Logistics Co., Ltd. and several truckload transportation companies, Mazda Motor Corporation conducts an awareness-raising campaign to prevent oil spills on roads during vehicle delivery and improve traffic safety awareness.
-In this campaign, which is held twice a year, awareness-raising leaflets are distributed to drivers of delivery trucks to the Hiroshima Plant and the Hofu Plant.
-In doing so, the Company strives to improve such drivers’ awareness of the environment and safety and create a system to ensure that employees can make a quick and appropriate response in the event of an accident.
+Together with Mazda Logistics Co., Ltd. and several truckload transportation companies, Mazda Motor Corporation conducts an awareness-raising campaign aimed at improving traffic safety awareness and preventing oil spills on roads during vehicle delivery.
+In this campaign, which is held twice a year, awareness-raising leaflets are distributed to drivers of vehicles delivered to the Hiroshima Plant and the Hofu Plant.
+In doing so, the Company strives to improve such drivers' awareness of the environment and safety and create a system to ensure that employees can make a quick and appropriate response in the event of an accident.
 As part of its efforts to prevent oil spills from occurring, Mazda has established a record system* that consolidates databases on the maintenance status of each vehicle and information on past environmental defects and presents this information in a visual format.
 The system began operation in March 2021, and introduction of the system had been completed at all participating truckload transportation companies as of March 31, 2024.
+In FY March 2025, a series of briefings was held for the purpose of encouraging the adoption of this system at other transportation companies.
 Going forward, the Company will strive to utilize this system as an effective tool for preventing oil spills.